AnKiTu03/Zeotap-assignment/README.md

-# Zeotap Systems
+# Zeotap Assignment

 This repository contains two distinct applications developed using Python and Streamlit for real-time data processing and dynamic rule evaluation.
-Both projects are independent yet highlight unique use cases in weather monitoring and rule-based decision-making.

 ---

 ## 1. Rule Engine with AST